Skip to main content

 Frequently Asked Questions

-Can I stack the Evergy rebate with the federal tax credit in Kansas?
+Can I get the Evergy rebate plus the federal 30C credit on one install?

-What charger should I buy for the best value in Kansas?
+What charger should I buy to qualify for the Evergy Kansas managed-charging tier?

 Share: